amfoss/praveshan/README.md

 We hope you all have a blog.
 You can write a blog post on your overall experience and how did you solve the tasks.
 Remember this is also a task but will be evaluated later.
 You can share the links in the Telegram group along with your status updates at the end of the day.

+You can update it later in the ISSUE submission.

 > **Reference**: You can have a look at some of the previous blog posts of the club members like https://kalidindiamitraja.wordpress.com/2018/10/25/sending-email-with-python/

 ---------------------------